Integrity and

 you remember something that you experienced in the past you can try to remember

-what relevant subjects or concerns could have illuminated your awareness at
+what relevant subjects or concerns might have illuminated your awareness at

 that time.